regen-network/regen-ledger/x/ecocredit/spec/08_tests.md

 - WHEN - user tries to retire 20 credits
 - THEN - transaction fails, credits are NOT retired

-If a user tries to retire credits and the user provides a valid batch denomination, then the transaction is successful and the credits are retired.
+If a user tries to retire credits and the user provides a batch denom that exists, then the transaction is successful and the credits are retired.

-- GIVEN - user provides a valid batch denomination
+- GIVEN - user provides a batch denom that exists
 - WHEN - user tries to retire credits
 - THEN - transaction is successful, credits are retired

-If a user tries to retire credits and the user provides an invalid batch denomination, then the transaction fails and the credits are NOT retired.
+If a user tries to retire credits and the user provides a batch denom that does not exist, then the transaction fails and the credits are NOT retired.

-- GIVEN - user provides an invalid batch denomination
+- GIVEN - user provides a batch denom that does not exist
 - WHEN - user tries to retire credits
 - THEN - transaction fails, credits are NOT retired